We are showing in this page,

 EL8 Headlamp + 12V car converter $71.50

-Solar Panel have to face straight, perpendicular to sun light.
+1. Connect Solar Panel to (one female end of) "T" adapter Solar Panel have to face straight, perpendicular

 2. Connect 12 Volt Converter to (other female end of) "T" adapter